 Legalized vs. Regulated

 Now, just because something is legal doesn’t mean that it is regulated.
-Most states have only the simplest of laws on CBD use and production, which allows for a lot of misuses and false information floating around.
+Most states have only the simplest of laws on CBD use and production, which allows for a lot of misuse and false information floating around.

 For starters, although federal laws allow you to buy hemp-based CBD, different states may impose different restrictions on you.
 For example, in Virginia, you can buy CBD if you have a prescription and use it for medical purposes only.
 Then, some states allow CBD to be sold and bought only in the form of dietary supplements or food.
 So, whether you can buy CBD and how you can use it largely depends on which state you are in, regardless of federal laws.